lanl/COVID-19-Predictions/herdImmunity/README.md

 # Herd Immunity
-COVID-19 Herd Immunity Thresholds in States and Metropolitan Statistical Areas (MSAs) across the United States
+COVID-19 Herd Immunity Thresholds across the United States

 Contributors to this effort include the following researchers:
 1. Abhishek Mallela, Department of Mathematics, University of California Davis